 - are meant to essentially change any of the existing business assets and structure such as workbooks, operating givens, logo etc.

-They are supported in their decision-making through mentoring opportunities – whether real-time at a mentoring circle, via email in our Google Group discussions, or through 1:1 mentoring with another colleague.
+They are supported in their decision-making through mentoring opportunities – whether real-time at a mentoring circle, via email in Google Group discussions, or through 1:1 mentoring with another colleague.
 They are also supported in their decision-making by participating in the proposal development process.

 They are encouraged to harvest their learnings after making decisions and to share this learning harvest with other members of the organization in future mentoring opportunities to support the collective learning of all members and to improve future decision-making about the Genuine Contact way of working.